tillitis/tkey-ssh-agent/README.md

-Please refer to the mentioned [toolchain_setup.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/toolchain_setup.md) if you have any issues building.
+Please refer to the mentioned [toolchain_setup.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/toolchain_setup.md) if you have any issues building it.

-Then run the emulator, passing using the built firmware to "-bios":
+Then run the emulator, passing the firmware built to "-bios":

 ```
 $ /path/to/qemu/build/qemu-system-riscv32 -nographic -M tk1,fifo=chrid -bios firmware.elf \